pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11-directories_permissions gives execute permissions to all subdirectories of the current directory

 Script 12-directory_permissions writes a script that makes a directory and sets its permissions in one command

+Script 13-change_group changes the group owner of the hello file to school